 A student may be dismissed from the College for academic reasons upon the recommendation of the program/school's Student Academic Review Committee.
-The dismissal is based on the determination that the student has not satisfactorily demonstrated that he or she possesses the aptitude to successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program/school.
+The dismissal is based on the determination that the student has not satisfactorily demonstrated that he/she can successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program/school.
 Students who accumulate two or more failures or three quarters below the minimum required grade point average may receive a recommendation for dismissal.
 The course failures and/or the three-quarters with less than the required minimum cumulative GPA do not have to be consecutive.

 Retake of a Failed Course

-If a student passes a repeated course, the original failure remains on the transcript as an "F" and is included in the total number of accumulated failures in the student's academic record.
+If a student passes a repeated course, the original failure remains on the transcript as an "F" grade and is included in the total number of accumulated failures in the student's academic record.
 The grade from the original failed course is no longer used in the computation of the GPA following repeat of the course.
-The student may earn any grade in the repeated course and the new grade will be factored into the overall GPA.
+The grade from the repeated course will be factored into the overall GPA.

-Under exceptional circumstances, such as academic probation or extended program, a student may retake a Midwestern University course in which they have received a "C." The Program/School Director and the CHS Dean must approve this retake option.
-Typically, a maximum of three "C" courses can be retaken and a course may only be retaken once.
+Under exceptional circumstances, such as academic probation or extended program, a student may retake a Midwestern University course in which they have earned a "C." The Program/School Director and the CHS Dean must approve this retake option.
+Typically, a maximum of three courses with "C" grades can be retaken, and a course may only be retaken once.
 The original "C" grade will remain on the transcript but will not be used in the computation of the GPA following the completion of the repeated course.
 The new grade will be factored into the overall GPA.

 All repeated courses are subject to additional tuition.
 Students should consult with their financial aid advisor regarding the financial implications of repeated coursework.